 Describe the origin, quality and quantity of wastewater and any immiscible liquid waste that would be produced by the project other than that addressed in previous sections.
-Describe the storage, treatment and disposal of mine-affected water, and the criteria that would be used to assess the suitability of disposal options.
-Address how time and climatic conditions would affect the quantity and management of mine-affected water.
 Give particular attention to the capacity of wastes to generate acid, and saline or sodic wastewater.
 A water balance for the project and processing plant is required to account for the estimated usage of water.

-The EIS should address the following matters:
+The EIS should consider the following effects:

 - groundwater from excavations

 - rainfall directly onto disturbed surface areas

 - run-off from roads, plant and industrial areas, chemical storage areas

 - drainage (run-off plus any seepage or leakage)

 - seepage from other waste storages

-- · water usage for:
+- water usage for:

 - process use

 - dust suppression

 - irrigation

 - domestic purposes

 - evaporation

-- domestic sewage treatment disposal of liquid effluent and sludge
+- domestic sewage treatment-disposal of liquid effluent and sludge

-- water supply treatment plant disposal of wastes.
+- water supply treatment plant-disposal of wastes.